cs50nestm/web/dvd/README.md

 http-server
 ```

-in the terminal window and clicking on the link that appears.
+in the terminal window and clicking on `index.html`.